owenstranathan/owenstranathan.github.io/_posts/2017-09-05-Start-early-start-often.markdown

 planning, planning is to a certain extent necessary.
 But there is a time in every plan when you ***feel*** that you're ready to start, ***but*** you don't feel confident, and you think "maybe if I plan just a little more it'll go better".
-It is at this point that you need to jump in, you need to go to the store and put money on the supplies, viz. you need to commit.
+It is at this point that you need to jump in, you need to put money on the table, viz. you need to commit.

 And then when things start to tilt, and the plan begins to fall apart, you need to have the patience, foresight and level-headedness to regroup, reformulate and retry.
 If you're code is buggy as hell and you've lost track of what's happening where.
-If every change unleashes a one hour slew of tweaking to make that change work, then it's time to start over, and keep the lessons learned from this attempt.
+If every change unleashes a one hour slew of tweaking to make that change work, then it's time to start over, throw away the work and keep the lessons learned from this attempt.
 Starting over is like waking up in the morning, it's hard to do, but it feels hopeful.
-You have the chance to change the wrong of the past.
+You have the chance to change the wrongs of the past.

 Don't like the way your game draws everything to the screen?
 Know a better way?
 Re-write it!